kpwags/kpwags.11ty/src/books/kashmir-hill-your-face-belongs-to-us.md

 ---
-title: "Your Face Belongs to Us: A Secretive Startup's Quest to End Privacy as We Know It"
+title: "Your Face Belongs to Us"
+subtitle: "A Secretive Startup's Quest to End Privacy as We Know It"
 author: 'Kashmir Hill'
 categories:
   - Technology